lambdamikel/Busch-2090/README.md

 keys ``#``, ``9``, ``6``, ``3`` and pins ``D14`` to ``D17`` on the
 Mega version 2), are read by the Microtronic data in op-code ``FDx (DIN)``.
 Connecting them to ground will set the corresponding bit to
 1. See ``PGM D``.
-On the mega version 2, different pins are used, see below.
+On the Mega version 2, different pins are used, see below.

 Analog pin ``A5`` on the Uno (or ``A15`` on the Mega version 1, or